How to Find the Best Bike for Arthritic Knees

 Additionally, cycling requires your leg to go through a full range of motion, which can help strengthen muscles around the kneecap (like the quadriceps and calves).

-Stronger leg muscles help carry your body, alleviating your joints of the burden.
+Stronger leg muscles help carry your lower body, alleviating your joints of the burden.

 Plus, cycling can help you burn calories and manage your weight.
-Being overweight can worsen your arthritis because it places more pressure on joints
+Being overweight can worsen your arthritis because it places more pressure on joints.
+In fact, 10 pounds of extra weight can result in an extra 15 to 50 pounds of pressure on your knees.

 Cycling is adaptable in other ways, too.
 You can cycle uphill for an intense workout or enjoy a leisurely ride on a flat surface for a more low-key session.